charliegucci/T1A2/Software Development Plan.md

 <br>
 ![trello1](./trello_delete_database1.png)<br>
 <br>
-Finally the Bird Colour Calculator and Documentation were finished last.<br>
+Finally the Bird Colour Calculator and Documentation were finished last.
+Since this feature is the easiest to do we put it on the last priority and also by this time we should be finishing the rest of the documentation as shown on the Trello board below.
 <br>
 ![trello1](./trello_4.png)<br>
 <br>